JeffreySarnoff/SaferIntegers.jl/README.md

 ## SaferIntegers

 Most calculations proceed, often without incident.
-Some calucations proceed with an incident.
+Some valid calcuations proceed after an incident that

 Most calculations proceed without incident, and when used SafeInts operate as Ints.